lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ~~~
 {: #fig-multiple-attesters-optimized title="Use Case 4: Multiple Attesters in Composite Device (with Optimization)."}

-In implementation strategy (4a) we assume that each Attester is provisioned with
+In implementation strategy (4a), each Attester is provisioned with
 a unique end-entity certificate.
-Hence, the certification path will at least differ
+Hence, the certification path at least differs
 with respect to the end-entity certificates.
-The Lead Attester will therefore create multiple EvidenceBundle structures, each
+The lead Attester therefore creates multiple EvidenceBundle structures, where each
-will carry an EvidenceStatement followed by a certification path in
+carries an EvidenceStatement followed by a certification path in
 the CertificateAlternative structures containing most likely only the end-entity
 certificate.
 The shared certification path is carried in the first entry of the
 EvidenceBundle sequence to allow path validation to take place immediately after